kerimoyle/cellml-specification/README.rst

 Building the documentation locally
 ----------------------------------

-The documentation can be built on your local machine following these instructions.
+The documentation can be built on your local machine with the following instructions.
-The following instructions are suitable for Unix-derived derived operating systems and may need modification for other operating systems.
+Do take note that the following instructions are suitable for Unix-derived operating systems and may need modification for other operating systems.
+Also, note that we require at least version 3.5 of Python to build the documentation.

 First clone a local copy of the CellML specification repository::